tzahifurmanski/team-management-bot/README.md

 ### Fun stuff
 * An 'Assemble' function (that posts a DM message to the team)
 * Bat signal - I need help, it them post in #unicorn-chatter
+* Add an option to 'introduce yourself' to someone (and tag them)
+* Post a funny quote when someone uses a predefined keyword (SSO/team member)
+* Add a command to 'say hi'

 ### Utils
+* Status command (to see if the bot is alive)
 * A command to return all open threads in #asks-unicorn (everything that doesn't have a V emoji)
 * A command to return all open Tier 4 Zendesk ticket (a parameter to include the last comment for each / another command to get the detais for a tier 4 ticket)
 * Get monitoring / push notifications for flaky tests?
-* Post a funny quote when someone uses a predefined keyword (SSO/team member)
-* Add a command to 'say hi'
 * Comment on a thread when someone tags @unicorn! (except for specific channels) / Instead maybe capture it in #ask-unicorn channel
 * See all pull requests that the team has been asked to review?
 * Add a command to 'who should I talk to in case of emergency?'
 (Who's the oncall unicorn ATM)